-Because of the large number of cases filed in the Court of Appeals, the Court cannot schedule oral argument in every case.
+Because of the large number of cases filed in the Court of Appeals, the Court does not schedule oral argument in every case.
 In the majority of cases, the appeal will be decided upon review and consideration of the briefs and record alone, without an oral hearing before the judges.

 If the Court believes that oral argument will assist its decision, it will advise the parties.
-The person presenting oral argument should be thoroughly familiar with the record, the legal issues and arguments presented, and the authorities cited by both parties when making an oral argument.
+The person presenting oral argument should be thoroughly familiar with the record, the legal issues and arguments presented, and the authorities cited by both partiess.
 Remember that the purpose of the argument is to answer the Court's questions, not to make a speech about why you should win.